All News

 How to set age ranges for your roles on Casting Networks

-How specific do I need to be about age ranges for my projects?
+How specific do I need to be about a role’s age ranges for my projects?

-When creating a role for your project, you must be specific about the role’s age range, which may not match the age of the performers who will eventually play them.
-An actor’s playable age range may be older or younger than their true age.
+When creating a role for your project, you must be specific about the role’s age range, which may not match the actual age ranges of the performers who will audition for or play these types of characters.
+An actor’s playable age range may be older or younger than their true age, which is why this is a more delicate part of the casting process than you might think.

-For example, if your role is for a grandparent, cast someone who is in their early 50s at the youngest is ideal.
-However, when your role is for a teenager, you’ll probably need to cast actors between 18-23 who can play younger, but you’ll want to avoid casting performers over the age of 25, even if they’re very youthful-looking.
+For example, if you’re searching for grandparents or elderly characters, casting actors in their early 50s at the youngest is ideal, as opposed to casting elderly actors.
+However, when casting teenagers, you’ll probably need to select actors between 18-23 who can play younger characters.
+That being said, you’ll want to avoid casting performers whose actual age ranges are over the age of 25 for these types of roles, even if they’re very youthful-looking.

 What age ranges should I use for casting roles of different ages?

-When casting teen roles, you’ll generally want to cast actors up to five years older than the age of the character.
-Seniors and minors/children can sometimes have a little more leeway in either direction.
-That’s not a hard and fast rule – the Cast of Glee had actors in their 30s portraying high school kids – but it’s a safe bet.
+When casting teen roles, you’ll want to cast actors for roles up to five years older than the age of the character.
+Seniors and minors/children can sometimes have more leeway in either direction.
+For example, certain elderly actors can play both elderly characters and older parents.
+That being said, this is not a hard and fast rule – the cast of Glee had actors in their 30s portraying high school kids – but it’s a safe bet.

-In general, you should lean towards casting older because your actors will have more life experience to bring to their roles.
-In some cases, you may need to go to actors of a certain age from a legal standpoint.
-For example, teenage characters consuming alcohol in a production must be played by actors who are at least 25 years old, and roles that require sexual situations, violence or language require the performer is 18+ at a minimum.
+In some cases, you may need to cast actors for roles who are of a certain age from a legal standpoint.
+For example, teenage characters consuming alcohol in a production must be played by actors who are at least 25 years old, and roles that require sexual situations, violence or language require the performer to be aged 18+ at a minimum.
 Knowing and sticking to the letter of the law is especially important when it comes to casting minors and children.

 What do I need to know when casting minors and children?